sveltejs/kit/documentation/docs/16-assets.md

 ### Optimization

 You may wish to utilize compressed image formats such as `.webp` or `.avif` or responsive images that serve a different size based on your device's screen.
-For images that are included statically in your project you may use a preprocessor like [svelte-image](https://github.com/matyunya/svelte-image) or Vite plugin such as [vite-imagetools](https://github.com/JonasKruckenberg/imagetools).
+For images that are included statically in your project you may use a preprocessor like [svelte-image](https://github.com/matyunya/svelte-image) or a Vite plugin such as [vite-imagetools](https://github.com/JonasKruckenberg/imagetools).